My husband and I didn’t wait very long to start traveling with our kids and have had our fair share of travel highs and lows since they were infants.

 7. Put Everything in Your Carryon

 If you are flying, try to pack as much bottle feeding supplies as possible in your carryon – liners, formula, bottles, cooler bags so you’re not at risk of losing it if the airline loses your luggage.
-Even though we are past the bottle feeding stage, my go-to carryon bag is the Skip Hop Duo Signature Diaper Bag – I love that it doesn’t scream “baby” and it has so many different pockets.
+Even though we are past the bottle feeding stage, we love the Skip Hop Duo Carry All Travel Diaper Bag Tote – it doesn’t scream “baby” and has so many pockets (no more digging around for stuff)!

 Do you have any travel tips to share for parents with bottle fed babies?